Mandopop: 1920s: Birth of Shidaiqu in Shanghai

-Mandarin popular songs that started in the 1920s were called shidaiqu (時代曲 – meaning music of the time, thus popular music), and Shanghai was the center of its production.
+Mandarin popular songs that started in the 1920s were called shidaiqu (時代曲; Pinyin: Shídài Qǔ – meaning music of the time, thus popular music), and Shanghai was the center of its production.
 The Mandarin popular songs of the Shanghai era are considered by scholars to be the first kind of modern popular music developed in China, and the prototype of later Chinese pop song.
 Li Jinhui is generally regarded as the "Father of Chinese Popular Music" who established the genre in the 1920s.
 Buck Clayton, the American jazz musician, also worked alongside Li.
 Li established the Bright Moon Song and Dance Troupe, and amongst their singing stars were Wang Renmei and Li Lili.
 There was a close relationship between music and film industries and many of its singers also became actresses.

 Around 1927, Li composed the hit song "Drizzle" recorded by his daughter Li Minghui, and this song is often regarded as the first Chinese pop song.
 The song, with its fusion of jazz and Chinese folk music, exemplifies the early shidaiqu – the tune is in the style of a traditional pentatonic folk melody, but the instrumentation is similar to that of an American jazz orchestra.
 The song however was sung in a high-pitched childlike style, a style described uncharitably as sounding like "strangling cat" by the writer Lu Xun.
 This early style would soon be replaced by more sophisticated performances from better-trained singers.
 In the following decades, various popular Western music genres such as Latin dance music also become incorporated into Chinese popular music, producing a type of music containing both Chinese and Western elements that characterized shidaiqu.
 Popular songs of the time may range from those that were composed in the traditional Chinese idiom but followed a Western principle of composition to those that were done largely in a Western style, and they may be accompanied by traditional Chinese or Western instrumentation.
 An example is "The Evening Primrose" by Li Xianglan, a Chinese composition set to a Latin dance beat.